Easy Double Fudge Mississippi Mud Cake Recipe

 Mississippi Mud Cake is another tried and true Southern classic that has rotated through Southern kitchens and adorned potluck tables for eons.
 When you research the origin, there are several explanations for how this cake got its name.
 All I know for sure is this, it's always a hit, and it's good to the very last crumb.
 I know many Mississippi mud cake recipes have been passed down from generation to generation.
 What a treasure.

-- If you’d prefer to make this cake using a cake mix, I recommend using a fudge cake mix.
+- If you'd prefer to make this cake using a cake mix, I recommend using a fudge cake mix.
 Prepare per the directions on the box for making as a sheet cake.
-When doing so, begin the recipe directions on how to top the cake after baking.
+When doing so, begin the recipe directions on how to top the cake with marshmallows, pecans and frosting after baking.
 A cake mix version will make less batter so a 13 x 9 inch pan will work.

 - If you'd like to make this cake with another made-from-scratch chocolate cake try my Chocolate Buttermilk Cake in a 13 x 9 inch sheet pan, instead.